phpMussel/phpMussel/_docs/readme.en.txt

  phpMussel can be run as an interactive file scanner in CLI mode under Windows-based systems.
-Refer to the "HOW TO INSTALL (FOR CLI)" section of this readme file for more details.
+Refer to the "HOW TO INSTALL (FOR CLI)" section of this README file for more details.

  For a list of available CLI commands, at the CLI prompt, type 'c', and press Enter.